amit0rana/betterOptionsTrading/README.md

 Very simple "userscript" which adds following features to kite.zerodha.com ui

-* Group your holdings in 'categories'
+* Group your holdings in 'categories' or 'tags'
-* Only view stocks in a particular category
 * See a small tag next to your stock name indicating which category does the stock belong to.
-* When a specific category is selected, only stocks in that category is shown in watchlist or orders or holdings screen
+* When a specific category is selected, only stocks in that category is shown in 'watchlist' or 'orders' or 'holdings' screen
 * One stock can have multiple tags.
+* When you click on a stock in watchlist, if same stock is present in 'holdings', screen will be scrolled bringing the stock in the middle and it will be highlighted for few seconds.

 TODO
 * Save tags/categories
 * Instructions for [Violentmonkey](https://openuserjs.org/about/Violentmonkey-for-Chrome)
 * Order screen bug.
-* Change count in the list
+* Bug with showing count

 # Installation

+(Note: Screenshots below are old)

 For now installation of script is intentionally kept manual.
 * Install [Tempermonkey](https://www.tampermonkey.net/) for your browser.
 [Chrome extension link](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)